hmrc/platops-api/README.md

 # platops-api

-This is a placeholder README.md for a new repository
+This service is the only officially supported api of the platops infrastructure.

 ### License